dwp/ucfs-claimant-api-load-data/README.md

 1. Live tables are renamed to `_old`
 1. Staging tables are renamed to become live tables

+Additional information: Previously the application accepted in full S3 paths in the manifest, however due to a limitation with AWS Batch, the manifest character size has had to be shrunk.
+The S3 base path is supplied in the manifest as 's3_base_path'.
+It is the applications responsibility to build up the full S3 path for the objects.
 # Building
 ```shell script
 docker build -t dwpdigital/ucfs-claimant-api-load-data .